 Beetles (Coleoptera) have received special attention from our staff.
 Based on the research efforts of former Schlinger Chair and Curator of Entomology Michael Caterino, Ph.D., and his successor Dr. Gimmel, the state’s beetle fauna is recorded to comprise 7,876 described species (as of October 2019).
 Not only are previously unrecorded species being regularly added to this list, but new species are being discovered and described regularly.
-An online database of SBMNH beetle specimen records is now available through the SCAN portal, allowing mapping of distributions alongside collection data from other museums.
+An online database of SBMNH beetle specimen records is now available through the ecdysis portal, allowing mapping of distributions alongside collection data from other museums.
 Over 1,000 species have now been photographed and may be viewed online through this portal.

 Recent collection growth has resulted primarily from regional surveys conducted through the California Beetle Project, developed and led by Dr. Caterino and continued at a reduced but sustained level by Dr. Gimmel.
-The California Beetle Project page is no longer updated: specimen data have been migrated to SCAN and an updated resource based on the project’s literature component is forthcoming.
+The California Beetle Project page is no longer updated: specimen data have been migrated to ecdysis and an updated resource based on the project’s literature component is forthcoming.

 Major Collection Donations